nataliefraank/nataliefraank/README.md

 ## About Me
 ### Background
+Software engineer at Topsort.
 Prev intern at AWS.
-CS student at Oberlin College.
-Working on a research lab focused on human-centered security.
+Graduated Oberlin College with degree in Computer Science in May 2026.

 Reach me on **[LinkedIn](https://www.linkedin.com/in/nataliefraank/)** or **[nataliefraank@gmail.com](mailto:nataliefraank@gmail.com)**